 Some mice can make cute, fun pets, but the house mouse is not one of those.
-And when a rodent creeps into your home through a crack or gap or gnaws on drywall, stored boxes, and paper, or even wiring to make its nest -- while urinating and dropping feces as it travels, it can a danger and health hazard to your family.
+And when a rodent creeps into your home through a crack or gap or gnaws on drywall, stored boxes, and paper, or even wiring to make its nest—while urinating and dropping feces as it travels, it can be a danger and health hazard to your family.

 Small, with a slender body, its physical characteristics include:

 - Body length: 2 - 3 1/4 inches

 - Tail: 3 - 4 inches long and hairless

 - Color: usually light brown to gray

 - Head: small with small black eyes, pointed snout and large ears

 - Mice are nocturnal, meaning they are most active at night—when most of your family is asleep.

 - It is so flexible that it can get into your home through a crack or hole as small as 1/2-inch.

 - A mouse can jump as high as a foot, and jump downward as much as 8 feet.